 Dear Parent or Guardian,

-We are writing to let you know that Moss Elementary School has been designated as a Targeted Support and Improvement school for English Language Learners and Students with Disabilities.
+We are writing to let you know that Moss Elementary School has been designated as an Additional Targeted Support and Improvement school for Students with Disabilities.
 This designation means that this student population scores among the lowest-performing five percent in Utah’s Title I schools in academic performance and growth.

 The program improvement designation provides an opportunity for principals, teachers, and parents to focus on areas of school improvement.
 The Granite School District and the Utah State Board of Education are working with our school to improve teaching and learning, especially in the areas of reading and mathematics by providing technical assistance and professional development opportunities to the teachers and administrators within our school.